mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 Valid choices of elliptic curves and hash functions can be found in {{ciphersuites}}.

-Traditionally, sigma protocols are defined in Camenish-Stadtler notation as (for example):
+Traditionally, sigma protocols are defined in Camenisch-Stadler notation as (for example):

     1. DLEQ(G, H, X, Y) = PoK{
     2.   (x):        // Secret variables